eoscafe/eos-debug/smart-contracts.md

 Push the `create` action for the token contract using the command below:

 `$ cleos push action create token '["<your-account-name>", "<maximum-supply>", 0, 0, 0]' -p <your-account-name>`

+The first parameter is the issuer of the currency.
+Later, when you are issuing currency using the token contract, you will need the permission of the issuer account define above.
+As the name suggest, the maximum supply is the maximum amount of that currency that can be issued.
+Some examples would be "1000000.0000 DOL" or "300000000.0000 WWW".
+From experience, "1000000 DOL" is counted as a different currency from "1000000.0000 DOL".
+However, you can't reuse the exact same currency name using the same contract.

+### Token issue

+Push the `issue` action for the token contract using the command below:

+`$ cleos push action token issue '["<your-account-name>", "<quantity>", "memo"]' -p <your-account-name>`